TariqAHassan/alsek/docs/guided_tour.md

     Here, an incident is a failed attempt to process the message.

 !!! note
-    Setting `backoff=None` is functionally equlivant to
+    Setting `backoff=None` is functionally equivalent to
     ``ConstantBackoff(constant=0, floor=0, ceiling=0, zero_override=True)``.